marco262/my_wiki/data/dnd/advancement/feats.md

 *Prerequisite: Tabaxi*

 * Increase your Dexterity score by 1, to a maximum of 20.
-* When falling, you can use your reaction to reduce falling damage you take by an amount equal to your level, and to not fall prone.
+* When falling, you can use your reaction to reduce falling damage you take by an amount equal to your level, and to not fall [[[general:conditions#prone|prone]]].
 * You gain advantage on Dexterity (Acrobatics) checks to maintain your balance.

 ## Coldstrider